Jackiecrazy/WarDance/README.txt

     Posture: a stat that quantifies how steady the player is on his feet.
 Stamina and poise rolled into one if you play souls-likes, but actually heavily inspired by Sekiro and DMC.
 - Max posture is calculated by (width*height*5*(1+armor/20)), so a player starts with 10 posture and can gain up to double by wearing diamond armor.
 - Being attacked consumes posture regardless of parry.
 This makes parrying unequivocably the best option, since you’ll be taking posture damage either way.
+- To avoid ravagers instantly staggering everything else, posture consumption is hard capped at 1/4 of your max each time.
+Overflow posture damage will be converted into knockback.
 - Posture recovers quickly when not attacking, but has a 1s cooldown after being consumed.
 At full HP, standing still naked, you heal 20 posture per second.
 - Armor will decrease regeneration speed down to 0.7x.
 This offers an anti-tank option.
 - Moving slows posture regen down by 7% per block per second, so regeneration is roughly 70% while walking and 60% while sprinting.